tinglis1/home-assistant-custom/custom_components/media_player/README.md

 ## Anthem MRX

 - Tested with the Anthem MRX500 with a Global Cache iTach Serial to IP adapter.
+- MRXx10 and MRXx20 models will not work with this but it could be modified to work with those models.
+I do not have a test receiver to develop it but if you do get in touch with me on the Home Assistant forum and we might be able to develop this code to support them.

 ### Example config